jamesgol/woocommerce-cart-stock-reducer/readme.txt

 * Fix issue causing auto refreshes from adding items to cart when AJAX isn't used
 * Fix bug where we would sometimes act on variations that weren't marked managed
 * Make sure total price is updated when an item is expired
+* Ensure we return proper quantity to non managed stock items

 = 1.25 =
 * If you are using WooCommerce >= 2.5 you must update to this version